vidardb/docs/docs/run_kmeans_with_vidarDB.md

 # Run KMeans with VidarDB

-VidarDB natively supports AI, which is built on [MADlib](https://madlib.apache.org/index.html) which allowing you to perfrom many commonly-used AI algorithms in SQL easily.
-This page gives you a good example of using KMeans clustering algorithm provided by [MADlib](https://madlib.apache.org/index.html) to train your data in VidarDB.
-It assumes you already have VidarDB installed.
-If you do not, head over to the [Run VidarDB with Docker](./run_vidarDB_with_docker.md) section.
+VidarDB natively supports AI, which is built on [MADlib](https://madlib.apache.org/index.html) allowing you to perfrom various commonly-used AI algorithms in SQL easily.
+This page gives you a good example of using KMeans clustering algorithm to train data in VidarDB.
+It assumes VidarDB is already installed.
+If not, please head over to the [Run VidarDB with Docker](./run_vidarDB_with_docker.md) section.

 ## Preparation

-Make sure you have already installed `psql` on your computer.
+Make sure `psql` is installed on your computer.
 If not, for Debian users:

 ```bash
 sudo apt-get install postgresql-client